"The earth would be nothing without the people but man would be nothing without the horse." -- Author Unknown

 Hochoka in Native tongue means healing circle.
 Completing the circle of who we are while alive and not waiting until death and our next go round is imperative to seekers of the light and the right trail.
 The horses of Hochoka gently assist with healing and are astute and profound as to how they can facilitate clearly many people at once or even more direct, individually.

-Not only did I fight back the government this go round, I also went up against a very large bank and very wealthy benefactor who both were doing inequitable dealings within my farm business.
-Pretty big and nasty stuffs !
+Not only did I fight back against the government this go-round, but I also went up against a very large bank and very wealthy benefactor who both were doing inequitable dealings within my farm business.
+Pretty big and nasty stuff!

-RE: systemic constellations is a form of healing work we offer....
-I HAD to live it before I could break it down and teach it to others....This happened from 2008 until 2016 when we suddenly became homeless - our horses and other farm animals suddenly were cast off the lands we knew as home and that we actually owned.
-Government took them - and THIS is a loooong story related to taxation which I have written about many times in our plea to save the farm, to no avail...
+RE: a systemic constellation is a form of healing work we offer...
+I HAD to live it before I could break it down and teach it to others...This happened from 2008 until 2016 when we suddenly became homeless - our horses and other farm animals suddenly were cast off the lands we knew as home and that we actually owned.
+The government took them - and THIS is a long story related to taxation which I have written about many times in our plea to save the farm, to no avail...

 Avalon dissolved and we formed a new 501(c)(3) organization called Hochoka, which I have briefly spoken about earlier herein.